-- System-wide configuration files allow the GemStone system administrator to set options pertaining to all GemStone executables on a system- or networkwide basis.
+- System-wide configuration files allow the GemStone system administrator to set options pertaining to all GemStone executables on a system- or network-wide basis.
 This file is required for a Stone to start. - Executable-dependent configuration files can be used by individual users to control their own running copy of the GemStone system.
 Options contained in executable-dependent configuration files override the options specified in a system-wide configuration file.

-System-wide configuration files are located by a GEMSTONE_SYS_CONF environment variable, and executable-dependent configuration files are located by a GEMSTONE_EXE_CONF environment variable.
+System-wide configuration files are located by a GEMSTONE\SYS\CONF environment variable, and executable-dependent configuration files are located by a GEMSTONE\EXE\CONF environment variable.

-These environment variables can be set using the System option of Control Panel.
-For instance.
+These environment variables can be set in the usual way.
+For example, for C shell: